hil-se/fds/assignments/assignment9.md

 Assignment codes might be modified during the semester so please pull from this repo first and overwrite your repo with the assignment9 folder.

-### Make sure your A2 and A8 are correct
+### Make sure your A8 are correct

-A9 utilizes my_DT and my_evaluation in A2 and A8.
+A9 utilizes my_evaluation in A8.
 Make sure they are correct before working on A9.

 ### Build your own Genetic Algorithm for tuning model parameters